The Phantom of the Opera (1998 film)

-The Phantom of the Opera (Il fantasma dell'opera) is a 1998 English-language Italian romance horror film directed by Dario Argento, adapted from the 1910 novel of the same name by Gaston Leroux.
+The Phantom of the Opera (Il fantasma dell'opera) is a 1998 English-language Italian romance horror film directed by Dario Argento, adapted from the 1910 novel of the same name by Gaston Leroux and starring Julian Sands and Asia Argento.
 It is not to be confused with the 1987 film Opera (or Terror at the Opera), also directed by Dario Argento.

+The film mixes gore with gothic horror elements.
+In a break from tradition, the title character is not depicted as deformed and is instead classically handsome.
+It is his feral, animalistic behavior that sets him apart, rather than physical disfigurement.

 Plot

 In 1877 Paris, a pack of rats save an abandoned baby from a basket that was flowing along a river.
 They raise him in the underground of the Opéra de Paris.
 This child becomes the Phantom of the Opera, a misanthrope who kills anyone who ventures into his underground chambers, just as rats are killed whenever they venture above ground.
 The Phantom falls in love with the young opera singer Christine Daaé while she sings alone on stage one night.
 He appears before her and tells her that her voice fills his heart with light.
 After leaving, he speaks to her using telepathy, and the two begin a romantic relationship.

 The aristocratic Baron Raoul De Chagny has also fallen in love with Christine, though at first Christine offers him only a platonic relationship.
 Later, she ruminates that she may be in love with both men.
 One night, the Phantom calls to her and she descends to his lair across an underground lake in a boat.
 Upon arriving, she finds him playing an organ and he tells her to sing for him.
 Christine sings the same song he heard her sing when he first saw her onstage.
 After making love in his bed, the Phantom reveals his past to her.
 He tells her to stay in the lair while he goes to secure the role of Juliet for her, but she refuses to stay alone, causing him to storm out.
 Christine grows angry with him, and as he leaves in the boat, she shouts that she hates him.